waiholiu/SelfHostedAgentLinux/README.md

 Env variables to feed into the container are detailed at https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops#environment-variables

 AZP_TOKEN - the PAT token for the agent to connect to Azure DevOps

+# Self Hosted Agent

+Assuming that I have an app service that can only be accessed inside a VNET, I can use a self-hosted agent to deploy the app service.
+The self-hosted agent can be deployed in an ACA inside the VNET.
+The self-hosted agent can then be used to deploy the app service.